hipe/tmx/lib/skylab/brazen/doc/issues/001-the-entity-enhancement-narrative.md

 ## introduction

-the "entity" facility continues a [#mh-053] long line of entity- and property-modelig libraries. of them all this is the most overwrought, and as this is written is undergoing its first overhaul.
+the "entity" facility continues a [#mh-053] long line of entity- and property-modeling libraries. of them all this is the most overwrought, and as this is written is undergoing its first overhaul.

 once this overhaul is complete (probably by the time you read this), it